 Public Companies Committed to Anti-Racism

-According to Kevin Matthews, a former financial advisor and founder of investing education website Building Bread, it’s unfortunately hard to find companies actually doing the work of anti-racism.
+According to Kevin L. Matthews II, a former financial advisor and founder of investing education website Building Bread, it’s unfortunately hard to find companies actually doing the work of anti-racism.
 Socially responsible investing has been around for a while, but not all of that has been focused on active anti-racist practices.

 “There are some high-profile companies right now that are making commitments to Black and brown communities,” Matthews told The Balance via phone.
 “Netflix is one example of a company that has announced its own investment of millions of dollars to banks and businesses that focus on Black and brown communities.”